-The HIV Care Continuum (sometimes referred to as the HIV Care Cascade) provides a model that can be used to monitor progress toward the achievement of objectives outlined in the National HIV/AIDS Strategy for the United States (NHAS), released by the White House in July 2010.
+The HIV Care Continuum describes the proportion of persons living with HIV who are receiving HIV care and who have achieved viral suppression.
+It is based on reported CD4 count and viral load tests, which are utilized as proxy measures for receipt of HIV care.
+The HIV care continuum provides a means of monitoring progress toward the achievement of objectives outlined in the National HIV/AIDS Strategy for the United States (NHAS), released by the White House in July 2010, and updated in 2015.
 The Care Continuum captures several stages in the care of people living with HIV:

-- Linkage to care.
-Timely entry into medical care is important for treatment of HIV and other medical conditions.
-One measure for linkage to care is the percent of people who are seen for HIV care within 3 months of diagnosis.
-We can really only measure linkage for those diagnosed after 2004 when HIV became a reportable disease in Georgia.
+- Linkage to care: Timely entry into medical care is important for treatment of HIV and other medical conditions.
+Since 2015, linkage to care is measured as the percent of people who are seen for HIV care within 1 months of diagnosis.

-- Engaged in care.
-After initial diagnosis and linkage, some persons never return for further HIV care.
-Engagement in care is a measure of minimal commitment to continued care with at least 1 more HIV care visit in a year.
+- Any care: Any care is a measure of minimal commitment to continued care with at least 1 HIV care visit in a year.

 For more information on the national Care Continuum and why it is important visit http://aids.gov/federal-resources/policies/care-continuum/